openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 The cluster is now set up for higher workload density.

+In phase 3, deploying the WASP agent will not be needed.

 #### Workflow: Leveraging higher workload density

 1. The VM Owner is creating a regular virtual machine and is launching it.

 ### API Extensions

-Phase 1 does not require any Kubernetes, OpenShift, or OpenShift Virtualization API changes.
+This proposal does not require any Kubernetes, OpenShift, or OpenShift Virtualization API changes.

 ### Topology Considerations